tobias-hildebrandt/pisite/notes.md

 send raw username+password over HTTPS https://flask.palletsprojects.com/en/1.1.x/security/

-# ajax methods
+# http methods
-two ajax applications, one on the pi and one on the main server RESTful API on endpoint /api/* html+js on /{index,login,controls,etc...}
+two HTTP applications, one on the pi and one on the main server HTTP API (kind-of RESTful) on endpoint /api/* html+js on /{index,login,controls,etc...}
 main server connection is only open to the pi (via IP check and API key check)
 pi:
     login (via session cookies)
     serves JS+HTML application
-    add buttons specific to each user, maybe? buttons may include:
+    page for administration
+    page for password change
+    page for registration
+    buttons on control page include:
         turn on main server
-        start minecraft server
+        status of game servers
+        turn on/off(?) game servers
-    ajax needs short timeout in case main server is off main server:
+    http requests needs short timeout in case main server is off main server:
     HTTP api only (no graphical interface)
     needs api endpoints for each game control set up some kind of auto-shutdown? (maybe separate from the api program) add some kind of mutex lock for executing shell programs or use work queue?

-RESTful API on pi (
-    all require valid cookie except /api/login,
+HTTP API on pi (all require valid, logged-in cookie except /api/login):
-    maybe attempt to deny http clients that say they are a web browser?
-):
 /api/login:
     POST will log in and return a session cookie /api/logout:
     POST will invalidate session cookie
+/api/register:
+    POST will attempt to register an account with given registration key /api/account:
+    GET will get current username (maybe also group details?)
+    POST will change password (maybe change endpoint?)
+/api/admin (requires user in admin group):
+    GET will get all users, groups, and registration keys POST will allow for creating registration keys, deleting accounts, changing user groups (maybe create new endpoint for each)
 /api/controls:
-    GET will return all available controls to the cookie, maybe??
+    GET will return all controls available to the cookie, maybe??
 /api/power:
     GET will return status of the server (via ping) POST will send out wake-on-lan magic packet